Practical things that you can do to help yourself:

 Talking and expressing yourself

-It’s important to talk through your feelings with somebody else, when you feel able.
-Some people find family and friends helpful to speak to and share their emotions with, others may choose to speak to someone not affected by the grief.
+It’s important to try to talk through your feelings with somebody when you feel ready.
+Some people find family and friends helpful to speak too whilst others may choose to speak to someone not affected by the grief.

-There are various charities that offer bereavement services and are able to organise for trained bereavement volunteers to come and visit you at home and talk about your loss with you on a one-to-one basis.
-It’s often easier to open up to somebody you don’t already know about your feelings.
-Some organisations also run helplines that you can contact when you just need someone to talk to on the phone.
+There are various charities that offer bereavement services and are able to organise for trained bereavement volunteers to speak with you face to face or over the phone.
+It’s often easier to speak with somebody you don’t know.

 Letting yourself feel sad